 1. Locked out

-F.Y.I.
-The average cost of locksmith in Singapore ranges from S$50 to S$100 for repairing and changing a lock, and up to S$150 for changing a doorknob.
-Some comprehensive home contents insurance, such as Tiq Home Insurance, offer emergency home assistance that cover locksmith solutions so that you do not need to fork out the extra expenses.
+In Singapore, the average cost for locksmith services ranges from S$50 to S$100 for repairing or changing a lock, and up to S$150 for replacing a doorknob.
+Comprehensive home contents insurance, such as Tiq Home Insurance, often include emergency home assistance that covers locksmith services, saving you extra expenses during critical times.

 2. Burglary!